 Patrick van der Mijl, co-founder of Speakap also chose a name as a result of domain availability.
 Patrick said:

 “It was a rainy Sunday when we did our research for a business name.
 Our criteria were that the name had to be short, simple, and related to our industry.
 Most importantly, the domain had to be available.
 Speakap was the top choice since our mission is to enable employees to have a voice.”

 7. Pick The Obvious Name

 Sometimes you don’t need to choose a name, because the right name may just choose you.
-Tasker, for instance, probably didn’t put a whole lot of thought into creating a unique name – Tasker made sense and is a pretty obvious choice for an app that helps you manage tasks.
+Choosing a name like Tasker didn’t require weeks of brainstorming.
+The name made sense and is a rather obvious choice for an app that helps you manage tasks.
 Likewise, theScore is a pretty obvious app name for a sports score app.
-In many cases, the obvious choice fits the criteria of many of the previous tips – it will likely reflect your core features, it’ll likely be searchable, and if it truly the obvious choice, it’ll also be memorable.

 8. Connect With Your Consumer’s Emotions

 Some app names evoke emotion.
 When users read the name, it connects with them and puts them in a particular mood.

 An example of an emotional name is MyFitnessPal.
 It isn’t just another fitness tracking app, but it’s a pal.
 It’s something you can depend on to hold you accountable for your fitness goals.